tlin23/MetropoleAI/prompt_plan.md

 **Prompt:**
 ```
-Set up a React app with Tailwind CSS.
+Set up a React app.
 Create a full-screen layout with a central chat window, fixed input box, and scrolling message area.
 ```

 ---